MMMU-Pro: A More Robust Multi-discipline Multimodal Understanding Benchmark: Experiments

 To gain deeper insights into model performance beyond quantitative metrics, we conducted a thorough qualitative analysis of MMMU-Pro results, focusing on two key scenarios: 1) Correct answers with four options but failure with ten options in the standard setting; 2) Success in the standard ten-option setting but failure in the vision input setting.
 Our analysis revealed several critical factors affecting model performance:

-\textbf{Challenges with Increased Options.} Models often select the closest answer rather than arriving at a definitive choice, leading to increased errors with more options.
-An example is shown in \autoref{fig:case_study1}.
-Additional options that are conceptually close to the correct answer can cause confusion, particularly in nuanced questions.
-For instance, in conceptual questions, models struggled to distinguish between subtly different options, revealing limitations in their understanding of fine-grained distinctions within a subject area.
+\textbf{Challenges with Increased Options.} Models often select the closest answer rather than arriving at a definitive choice, leading to increased errors with more options, as shown in \autoref{fig:case_study1}.
+Conceptually similar options, particularly in nuanced questions, can cause confusion.
+For instance, in conceptual questions, models struggled to differentiate subtle distinctions within a subject area, revealing limitations in fine-grained understanding.

-\textbf{Vision-Text Integration Challenges}.
-One of the major possible reasons is that the integration of text and image significantly increases the complexity of information processing and handling.
-We observed that the model is more likely to hallucinate and have wrong reasoning chains when simultaneous processing of visual and textual information.
+\textbf{Increased Cognitive Load in Vision-Text Integration.} Processing visual and textual inputs simultaneously increases the cognitive load on models.
 An example is shown in \autoref{fig:case_study2}.
-Additionally, complex visual inputs or unique layouts could also disrupt logical judgment and increase cognitive load.
-Rapid transitions between text and image can result in processing biases.

-These observations highlight MMMU-Pro's effectiveness in exposing the limitations of current multimodal models, particularly in handling increased complexity and integrating diverse information types.
-They point to critical areas for improvement in multimodal AI systems, including enhanced precision in multi-option scenarios, better integration of visual and textual information processing, and improved robustness in handling complex, mixed-format inputs.
+The model perfectly extracted the text from the image but still failed to answer the question correctly.
+Another case is shown in \autoref{fig:manage}.
+The graph's similar lines and overlapping data points may distract the model from distinguishing between the two unemployment categories, leading to the error.

+\textbf{Overemphasis on Visual Cues in Multimodal Reasoning.} When visual cues dominate over textual reasoning, models may incorrectly prioritize less relevant information from the images.
+In the \autoref{fig:history} example, the Vision Setting incorrectly chose the League of Nations by focusing on the World War I image, missing the broader context of World War II and the United Nations.
+A proper balance between visual and textual information is essential to avoid such mistakes.

+\textbf{Impact of Context Switching.} Rapid transitions between visual and textual information can cause models to lose focus or misinterpret key data.
+For example, in \autoref{fig:math}, the model initially correctly defined both the objective function and the algebraic constraints.
+However, due to context switching between the textual description and the geometric figure, it misinterpreted the feasible region.